 The Alliance Theatre is an Equal Opportunity Employer.
 All qualified candidates will receive consideration for employment without regard to race, class, religion, country of origin, political belief, (dis)ability, age, gender identity, sexual orientation, protected veteran status, or any factor protected by law.
 Members of underrepresented groups are encouraged to apply.

-- Typically, Monday to Friday, 8:00am to 4:30pm, but late nights and weekends are common during tech and preview process (40 hours – 60 hours/week).
+– Monday to Friday, 8:00am to 4:30pm, late nights and weekends are common (40 to 60 hours/week).

-ESSENTIAL DUTIES AND RESPONSIBILITIES include the following:
+ESSENTIAL DUTIES include the following:

-- Working independently to design technical solutions for the general safety, movement, function, and structure of scenic elements as assigned by the TD.
+– Work independently to design technical solutions for the construction, movement, and function of scenic elements.

 – Other duties as assigned.

-Skills, Abilities, and Knowledge:
+Skills, Abilities, and Knowledge

-– Ability to manage multiple teams efficiently and capably delegate tasks based on a team members skills and abilities.
+– Ability to manage multiple teams efficiently and capably delegate tasks based on a team member’s skills and abilities.

 – Must have complete proficiency and demonstrable experience using CAD (AutoCAD/Vectorworks) to create scenery construction drawings.

-- Skills in carpentry, welding, rigging, and sewing to draw upon when engineering technical designs.
+– Knowledge of a wide variety of construction materials and developed skills in carpentry, welding, rigging, and sewing to draw upon for technical designs.

 – Proficiency with Microsoft Office, including the ability to create and maintain complex spreadsheets.